smakecloud/skeema/README.md

 This package provides a Laravel wrapper around the [Skeema](https://www.skeema.io/) tool.
 Skeema is a tool for managing MySQL database schemas.
-It allows you to define your database schema in simple SQL files, and then use Skeema to keep your database schema in sync with that file.
+It allows you to define your database schema in simple SQL files, and then use Skeema to keep your database schema in sync.

 ## Installation